Findings at a glance

 Modulr commissioned the research agency LoudHouse, and the London-based thinktank TechPros to perform the research and commentary.

-The full research is released on the 29th of October.
+The full research is available now.

 Modulr is the Payments as a Service API platform for digital businesses.
 It integrates into any product or system.
 Modulr’s new type of payment accounts are built for businesses that need a faster, easier and more reliable way to move money.
 Businesses can automate payment flows, embed payments into their platforms and build entirely new payment products and services themselves.
 All managed in real-time, 24/7 from one API.

 Modulr’s API makes it easy for businesses to streamline existing services, launch new products and scale more efficiently.

 Modulr FS Europe Limited (638002) is authorised by the Central Bank of Ireland as an Electronic Money Institution.